 Deliberate practice is a kind of practice that is purposeful and systematic.
 It requires focused attention and has the goal of improving performance.

 This kind of practice contrasts with common practice techniques which are repetitive, passive and/or which reward rote memorization.

 Therefore, practice, in the form of applied learning focuses not only on how to remember information, but also on how to apply, analyze, and synthesize the learned concepts.

 Furthermore, applied learning is just what it sounds like.
 It involves the direct application of skills and learned materials to a real-world setting that provides feedback.
 In the case of pro-golfers, applied learning would be a practice round of golf before a big competition, during which the golfer notes distances, slopes, obstacles, etc. and plans his course of play.

-Applied learning is the best way to demonstrate that a learner has mastered knowledge and skills.
+These learning science pillars are the best way to demonstrate that a learner has mastered knowledge and skills.

 What Udemy Instructors Can Do